Table of Contents

 Ask for documents, certificates, and degrees

-When hiring a nanny, you will probably receive numerous resumes listing a variety of professional achievements and skills.
+When hiring a nanny, you will probably receive numerous resumes listing various professional achievements and skills.

 However, it’s not unusual for candidates to lie in their application to be considered for the position.

-It’s essential to go through the candidate’s resume in depth during the interview and ask for copies of all the documents that make a difference for their application.
+It’s essential to go through the candidate’s resume in depth during the interview and ask for copies of all the documents that make a difference in their application.

-You can ask for degree copies, as well as for their passport copy, driving record, and even criminal history.
+You can ask for degree copies, as well as for their passport copy, driving records, and even criminal history.

-Make sure you include all these requests in each interview, so you can have a solid base of resumes from where you can choose and differentiate the candidates easier.
+Make sure you include all these requests in each interview, so you can have a solid base of resumes from which you can choose and differentiate the candidates easier.

-Now that you know the steps to pick the right nanny, you need to make sure everything you have been told is accurate.
-More importantly, your family will be spending time with someone you can trust.
+Now that you know the steps to pick the right nanny, you need to ensure everything you have been told is accurate.
+More importantly, your family will spend time with someone you can trust.

 We are going to explore three different types of background checks available:

 Free background checks